contrarybaton60/mint-themes-vanessa/README.md

     height: 1px;
     background: #c2c2c2; }
 ```
- Replace the existing code with this in line 1590 in `ThemeFoler/Cinnamon/cinnamon.css` for "Separator" applet to appear properly
+ Replace the existing code with this in line 1590 in `ThemeFoler/Cinnamon/cinnamon.css` for "Separator" applet to appear properly.